Dogme language teaching: Criticism

 Dogme has come under criticism from a wide range of teachers and educators for its perceived rejection of both published textbooks and modern technology in language lessons.
 Furthermore, it has been suggested that the initial call for a 'vow of chastity' is unnecessarily purist, and that a weaker adoption of Dogme principles would allow teachers the freedom to choose resources according to the needs of a particular lesson.
 Maley also presents Dogme as an approach that "[increases] the constraints on teachers".
 Christensen notes that adoption of Dogme practices may face greater cultural challenges in countries outside of Europe, such as Japan.
 Questions have also been raised about the appropriateness of Dogme in low resource contexts and where students are preparing for examinations that have specific syllabi.

 In general, the criticisms and concerns that Dogme encounters revolve around several major issues: the theoretical foundation of the conversation-driven perspective, the under-preparedness of lesson structure, and the potential pressure on teachers and students in various learning contexts.
 Dogme can challenge inexperienced teachers who have an inadequate pedagogical repertoire, and limited access to resources.
 It may also face challenges regarding its applicability in classes of students with low levels of proficiency.
 Low-level students cannot interact with the teacher and peers effectively in the target language.

+Recent academic scholarship has also examined Dogme ELT from the perspective of the post-methods era in language pedagogy, arguing that characterising it chiefly as a conversation-driven approach may oversimplify its theoretical foundations.
+In their review, Nguyen and Bui suggest that although Dogme aligns with several compatible second language acquisition theories, its emphasis on minimal reliance on prescribed materials and strict conversation-centred practice should be reconsidered in light of broader pedagogical frameworks that integrate multiple modes of interaction and task design grounded in learners’ interests and needs.
+This perspective highlights gaps in the existing research and points to the potential for Dogme to be situated within a larger, post-method pedagogical landscape rather than defined solely by its original conversational emphasis.